 Where: Probaby the same as Ptolemy's Νοουιου river mouth, which has long been identified with the river Nith, leading past Caerlaverock to Dumfries.
 If the preceding names in the Cosmography (Anava and Bdora)

-have been located correctly that would make the sequence slightly dogleg back, as seen on a modern map.
-Presumably this means the Cosmographer was looking at a map like that of Ptolemy, in which the whole of Scotland appears to have pivoted about 90 degrees clockwise, around a hinge near Carlisle.
+have been located correctly that would make the sequence slightly dogleg back, as seen on a modern map, perhaps because the Cosmographer source was a map like Ptolemy's, with the whole of Scotland pivoted about 90 degrees clockwise, around a hinge near Carlisle.
 It is possible (given that the idea of Novitia evolving into Nith is weak), but less likely, that Novitia meant the whole eastern end of the Solway estuary (see here for a fine map), where the Rockliffe Marshes by the mouths of the Esk and Eden are “constantly changing through accretion and erosion”.
 Better still, maybe Novitia was Wigtown Bay.

 Name Origin: Novitia is a late Latin variant spelling of the feminine (or neuter plural) of the adjective novicius ‘new, newly arrived’, the origin of modern English novice.
 See also about rivers called *Navis, *Novis, etc.